Meet

 sisters.
 Mary didn’t like Oklahoma any better than Minnie did and

 suggested that she and Minnie pair up and head east.
-Their destination: Rushville,
+Their destination:

 Massachusetts, to visit Mary’s sister, Hilda.